stenzek/duckstation/README.md

 ## Libretro Core

 DuckStation is available as a libretro core, which can be loaded into a frontend such as RetroArch.
-Currently, only the D3D11 and OpenGL renderers are available, Vulkan will be available soon.
 It supports most features of the full frontend, within the constraints and limitations of being a libretro core.

 Prebuilt binaries for Windows and 64-bit Linux can be found on the releases page.
 Direct links:
 - 64-bit Windows: https://github.com/stenzek/duckstation/releases/download/latest/duckstation-libretro-windows-x64-release.7z